Arikuni Uchimura

 2008

-Doctor of Philosophy, Graduate School of Frontier Biosciences, Osaka University, Japan.
+Doctor of Philosophy, Graduate School of Frontier Biosciences, The University of Osaka, Japan.

 2004

-Master of Science, Pharmaceutical Science, University of Tokyo, Japan.
+Master of Science, Pharmaceutical Science, The University of Tokyo, Japan.

 2002

-Bachelor of Arts, Pharmaceutical Science, University of Tokyo, Japan.
+Bachelor of Arts, Pharmaceutical Science, The University of Tokyo, Japan.

 Experience